A lensball is a popular photography accessory in the form of a crystal sphere.

 Having a lensball increases the potential of every photograph you take and provides an endless sense of novelty and fun to your journey in photography.

 You have received your lensball from Refractique in the mail, and you are staring in awe at it.
 So…how do you get started?

-To start using your lensball simply hold up the ball in front of the subject you want to capture and then shoot through the ball with your camera.
+To start using your lensball simply hold up the ball or use a tripod and lensball stand to hold up the ball in front of the subject you want to capture and then shoot through the ball with your camera.
 Once you have tried this out, you are on the journey to taking some great lensball photos!